 Once you go through the list of personality quirks that could make him interesting; he quickly becomes a jack of all trades master of none type of hero.

 Batman Does "What Is Necessary"

-In the DC animated film Doom, based loosely on the JLA: Tower of Babel comic; We see that Batman has "betrayed" the Justice League by secretly creating files on all of the members, calculating their weaknesses, and learning how to defeat everyone of them.
+In the DC animated film, Doom, based loosely on the JLA: Tower of Babel comic, we see that Batman has "betrayed" the Justice League by secretly creating files on all of the members, in which the files calculated their weaknesses, and learn how to defeat every one of them.

 Ra's Al Ghul can eat his words, Batman is the only member of the JLA willing to do what is necessary.